Casa Nova (house): Cava Nova

 Casa Nova was constructed in 1861 by Mike Burns for Mark Noble.
 The limestone was likely sourced from quarries around Totara Estate and Kakanui.
 The architects were Thomas Glass and Michael Grenfell.
 Both Glass and Grenfell designed other buildings with Oamaru limestone.

 The design was possibly inspired by Danet Hall, a grand residence in Leicestershire which was the Noble family home.
 At the time of its construction Georgian architecture had been out of fashion for a while.

 Noble left Oamaru around 1863 and the property was tenanted.
 He later tried to sell it after leaving New Zealand in 1865 but it did not sell until 7 years after his death in Malta.
 From c.
 1868–1870 Charles Fenwick was tenant.
-Fenwick was from a noble family and was the brother of Fairfax and George.
+Fenwick was from a noble family and was the brother of Fairfax and William.

 John Borton, a runholder from Maerewhenua, bought the property from Noble's estate in 1875.
 During Borton's tenure an extension made from timber and stone was added.
 In 1911 he sold the property to David Dunn, the former mayor of Oamaru.
 Under his ownership the property was further subdivided.
 Borton sold the property in 1926 to a Mr Parker who sold it in the 1930s to James McMullan, a goldminer who lived there until 1961.

 In 1966 the property was bought by Dave and Christine Graham.
 The Grahams undertook a renovation which involved the demolition of an interior wall to create a larger reception.
 In 1968 they opened the building as a reception venue.
 They ran the Casa Nova as a wedding venue.
 At the time of their management the Casa Nova had only an acre left.
 In the 1980s Brent and Lynn Twaddle took over the Casa Nova.
 In 2000 chef David Taylor purchased the property.
 It was converted into a restaurant in 2000.
 For this a rear porch, toilets, and car park were constructed, and a commercial kitchen was installed.
 Taylor continued to run a high-end restaurant there until 2007 when it sold again.

 In 2019 it was purchased by a couple who have since converted into a boutique bed and breakfast establishment and tapas restaurant after restoring the building.
 The restoration was described as 'praiseworthy' for the level of detail and attention to care by The Heritage New Zealand manager for Otago.
 The Casa Nova received a five-star rating from Qualmark after the restoration.